michsethowusu/nsanku/README.md

 Nsanku is an initiative that evaluates how well various open-source language models perform when working with Ghanaian languages. **We have evaluated the performance of over 14 open-source and closed models across 43 languages, using at least 300 sentences per language** Paper publication coming soon.

-**Note about data:** Sentences used in the current evaluation were sources from biblical text.
+**Note about data:** Sentences used in the current evaluation were sourced from biblical text.

 ## Why Nsanku Matters